-Each year, the Department of Security receives a number of requests from students, faculty and staff who are seeking parking spaces closer to their residence halls or academic buildings because they have suffered some type of injury (broken foot, leg, ankle, etc) or have a medical condition that restricts their movements or makes walking difficult (heart concerns, pregnancy, circulation issues, etc).
-Most of the time, the requests are for TEMPORARY consideration for a relatively short period of time (30-90 days).
+Each year, the Department of Security receives a number of requests from students, faculty and staff who are seeking parking spaces closer to their residence halls or academic buildings because they have suffered some type of injury (broken foot, leg, ankle, etc) or have a medical condition that restricts movement or makes walking difficult (heart concerns, pregnancy, circulation issues, etc).
+Most often these requests are for TEMPORARY consideration for a relatively short period of time (30-90 days).
 Although exceptions are made on a case-by-case basis, persons who require parking consideration for an extended period of time are encouraged to obtain a Handicapped Parking Permit through the State of Minnesota - Department of Motor Vehicles.

 In an effort to better serve these individuals, a MEDICAL PARKING AUTHORIZATION program was created.
 This program is designed to identify vehicles that are allowed to park in handicapped stalls on both campuses (on-campus only).
 It should be noted that the use of handicapped parking stalls on either campus for this program is done on a "first-come, first-served" basis.
 There are NO handicapped stalls on either campus that are "reserved" for a specific individual.

-Students/staff/faculty members must already possess a valid CSB parking permit to be eligible to receive a "medical ID card".
-Interested individuals must obtain their medical ID card from administrative/supervisory staff within the Department of Security.
-The Department of Security reserves the right (1) to require a doctor's slip prior to issuing a medical ID card and, (2) to revoke the continued use of the medical ID card if the privilege is abused.
+Students/staff/faculty members must already possess a valid CSB parking permit to be eligible to receive a "medical parking premit".
+Interested individuals must obtain their medical parking permit from administrative/supervisory staff within the Department of Security.
+The Department of Security reserves the right (1) to require a doctor's slip prior to issuing a medical permit and, (2) to revoke the continued use of the medical permit if the privilege is abused.

 SHORT-TERM PERMITS (Temporary) - CSB

 Short-term parking permits for parking on the CSB campus are obtained from the Security Department (Mary Hall Commons) during normal office hours, 8 a.m. to 4 p.m., Monday through Friday.
-Short-term permits are sold at a cost of $1 per day.
-Short-term permits may be obtained for any duration, but typically are issued for less than 7 days.
-Short-term permits must be prominently displayed on the vehicle's dashboard unobstructed from view by other materials.
+Short-term permits are sold at a minimum of $7 (for 7 days or less) or $1 per day.
+Short-term permits must be prominently displayed on the vehicle's rear-view mirror.

 MOTORCYCLE PARKING - CSB